How Much Does a Business Website Cost in the UK?

 - Something breaks — a plugin conflict, a hosting issue, a form that stops working at 9pm on a Friday.
 You're on your own unless you can get hold of your designer (who may or may not still be around)

 Add it up and you're looking at £500–£2,000 per year in maintenance costs, plus your own time, plus the stress of dealing with technical issues that are completely outside your expertise.
+We've broken these down in detail in the hidden costs of a website nobody tells you about — it's the single most underestimated part of owning a website.

 This is the hidden cost that nobody mentions during the sales process.